jtompuri/lin-kernighan-heuristic-algorithm/README.md

 6. If you are using a different folder for TSP instances, update the `TSP_FOLDER_PATH` constant at the top of the `lin_kernighan_tsp_solver/config.py`.

-7. Run the Python module from the project's root directory:

 ## Usage

     **Basic usage (default parallel processing):**